ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 ```

-> Check: Take 20 seconds to study the code and come up with an explanation, in English, about what's happening.
-Be ready to share!

 The Intent class has a handful of helper methods you can call to get and store extra data.
 The main one is `putExtra()`, which takes two parameters: a String that gives the data a name, and the data itself.